 Some people like computer screens.
 Some people like paper.
 Some people like conferences and trade shows.
 The key is getting the information people want, when they want it, where they want it, how they want it.
 Finding that delicate balance among the what/when/where/how of media is what turns my crank, and it's what I've spent the last 30 years doing.

-For the last several years, that’s brought me to the world of Search.
+In my travels, I’ve also learned a lot about search.
 I was the SEO lead at iVillage, at the time the #1 site for women on the Net, owned by NBCUniversal.
 It was quite a trip optimizing a multi-million-page site and I’m proud to say that I helped realize a 40 percent year-over-year increase in organic traffic.
-Before that, I was a Senior Media Analyst with InterfaceGuru, an excellent usability practice, working with some very large consumer and b2b sites on their usaibility and information architecture.
-Most recently, I was the SEO strategist at Conductor, Inc., a leading purveyor of paid links that’s developing an SaaS organic search analytic tool; at Conductor, I consulted with a wide range of leading publishers and e-commerce partners to improve their organic traffic.
+I was associate search director and a manager of content stragegy at Sapient, the world’s biggest independent digital agency.
+Before that, I was a Senior Media Analyst with InterfaceGuru, an excellent usability practice, working with some very large consumer and b2b sites on their usability and information architecture.
+And as an independent consultant, I worked with clients including GE Corporate Marketing, NYSE Euronext, and the Linux Foundation.

 Mass media is largely designed to be ephemera, so a lot of my best writing work long ago hit the bit bucket.
 But not all.